SITADRITA1/eliza/docs/api/functions/cleanJsonResponse.md

 > **cleanJsonResponse**(`response`): `string`

-Cleans a JSON-like response string by removing unnecessary markers, line breaks, and extra whitespace.
+Cleans a JSON-like response string by removing unnecessary markers, line breaks, and extra whitespaces.
 This is useful for handling improperly formatted JSON responses from external sources.

 ## Parameters